HSF/hsf.github.io/_workinggroups/pyhep.md

 Python HEP developers and physicists together these past five years.

 PyHEP.dev 2023 is new this year, intended for Python HEP software developers to plan a coherent roadmap and make priorities for the upcoming year.
-It will be held in-person at Princeton University, Princeton, New Jersey (USA), on July 25‒28.
+It was held in-person at Princeton University, Princeton, New Jersey (USA), on July 25‒28.
-It will include presentations by participants, but the focus will be on birds-of-a-feather style group discussions.
+It included presentations by participants, but the focus was on birds-of-a-feather style group discussions.
-Attendance is limited to 45 participants.
+Attendance was limited to 45 participants.

 ### Organising Committee